nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ad.png" alt="New Query frame" width="700"></p>

 in the field "Server URL" we paste the URL copied from E-codices.
 Save and try query.
-Below the frame the data tree of the selected manuscript in E-codices will appear.
+Below the frame, the data tree of the selected manuscript in E-codices will appear.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Ae.png" alt="New Query frame" width="500"></p>

-We have just created a link between that e-codices data and the page that we are creating.
+We have just created a link between the e-codices data and the page that we are creating.
 We can close the frame and call now the applications.
-We do not want to reproduce the whole dataset of e-codices, but only the images and the ids of the pages, plus a brief description of the manuscript.
+We do not want to reproduce the whole dataset of e-codices, but only the images and the ids of the pages, plus a brief description of the manuscript itself.
 We thus need to link the application "window" and the material in the json tree structure it will display.
 For that, we open a "Plain text viewer" and "Simple image application".
 Let us start with the images.

 Click again on "Data Management" as above, you will see the names of the called application in the query frame.
-Under "Simple Image App." click on the "map" button.
+Under "SimpleImageApp" click on the "map" button.
 The same data tree that we saw when we first tried the query opens.
 The most tricky thing is now to find what exactly we need to be displayed.
 The human way to access it is to first click on "show tree with data", and then follow the same steps in "Show abstract tree structure" which contains the linkage buttons.
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Af.png" alt="Show data options" width="400"></p>